Kochen-Specker Contextuality: Contextuality as a property of nature

-State-independent contextuality is directly related to proof of the KS theorem.
-In fact, \citet{Badziag:2009PRL} proved that each KS set can be converted into an inequality showing SIC, and \citet{XDYuetalNJP2015} developed a similar method for proofs of the KS theorem based on more general algebraic conditions, as it is the case for the PM square.
+State-independent contextuality is directly related to proofs of the KS theorem.
+In fact, \citet{Badziag:2009PRL} proved that each KS set can be converted into an inequality showing SI-C, and \citet{XDYuetalNJP2015} developed a similar method for proofs of the KS theorem based on more general algebraic conditions, as is the case for the PM square.

-\citet{Yu:2012PRL} proved a stronger statement, which was already partially discussed above.
-Yu and Oh provided a set of projectors admitting a $\{0,1\}$-assignment, according to the constraints (\textbf{O'}),(\textbf{C'}), but that nevertheless demonstrates SIC.
-From the set of vectors $\{\ket{v_i}\}_i$ listed in Fig.~\ref{fig:yo13int}, one constructs the observables ${A_i\equiv 2\ketbrac{v_i}-\openone}$.
-The compatibility relations among the observables $A_i$ follows from the orthogonality relations of the corresponding vectors, and are again summarized in the graph in Fig.~\ref{fig:yo13int}.
+\citet{Yu:2012PRL} proved a stronger statement, which was already partially discussed here.
+They provided a set of projectors admitting a $\{0,1\}$-assignment, according to the constraints (\textbf{O'}) and (\textbf{C'}), but that nevertheless demonstrates SI-C. From the set of vectors $\{\ket{v_i}\}_i$ listed in Fig.~\ref{fig:yo13int}, one constructs the observables ${A_i\equiv 2\ketbrac{v_i}-\openone}$.
+The compatibility relations among the observables $A_i$ follow from the orthogonality relations of the corresponding vectors, and are again summarized in the graph in Fig.~\ref{fig:yo13int}.
 Each pair of observables $A_iA_j$ such that $(i,j)$ is an edge of the graph is compatible.
 One can thus write the following NC inequality

 where the NCHV bound $8$ is simply computed by trying all possible $2^{13}$ noncontextual value assignments for $\{A_i\}_i$.
-However, using the vectors in Fig.~\ref{fig:yo13int}, one can easily compute the quantum value for the operator
+However, using the vectors in Fig.~\ref{fig:yo13int} one can easily compute the quantum value for the operator

 giving